Is a Plant-Based Diet Safe for Your Cat or Dog? Experts Weigh In

 The Blue Cross notes that while there are high-quality vegan and vegetarian dog foods available, the risk of nutrient deficienciesopens in a new tab, particularly in proteins and essential amino acids like taurine, is a concern that would need to be addressed through supplements or specially formulated foods.

-“These requirements are outlined in the feeding guidelines produced by AAFCO (Association of American Feed Control Officials), NRC (Nutritional Research Council) and in Europe, FEDIAF (European Pet Food Industry Federation), and ensure safe growth and healthy maintenance of dogs,” says Dr Butterwick.
+“These requirements are outlined in the feeding guidelines produced by AAFCO (Association of American Feed Control Officialsopens in a new tab), NRC (Nutritional Research Councilopens in a new tab) and in Europe, FEDIAF (European Pet Food Industry Federationopens in a new tab), and ensure safe growth and healthy maintenance of dogs,” says Dr Butterwick.
 “Given that there are no issues in digesting starch and/or carbohydrates most of those requirements can be met through fruit, vegetables and grains.”

 “Meat contains vital vitamins and nutrients needed by cats and dogs,” said former BVA President Dr Justine Shotton in response to the publication of the PLoS One study.
 “Although we would not recommend itopens in a new tab, it is theoretically possible to feed a dog a vegetarian diet, but owners would need to take expert advice to avoid dietary deficiencies and associated disease, as it is much easier to get the balance of nutrients wrong than to get it right.
 A dog on a vegan diet may also need synthetic supplementation.”